Rahul is a video game addict. Some of his favorite games are "Red Dead Redemption 2" and "The Witcher 3."

 A good mixture of stealth and explosive fights always keeps you on your feet as you never know what horrors await on the other side.
 You are never more than two minutes away from an adventure.
 And this makes Metro: Redux quite a legendary ride.

 Well, would you look at that?
 The list has come to a close, but hey, there are always a ton of other worthy games that don’t make it to the list.
 In any case, there are a few games that are worth mentioning, and if you find any missing titles that you would’ve wanted to see here, let us know in the comments!

 This is one of those games that don’t reinvent the plot of the zombie apocalypse by much, the city of Harran which has been almost wiped out had sent out a few distress calls from likely survivors and this is when the government deploys you to find out more about the situation.
 The gameplay is hard to learn at first and the parkour takes a long time to get used to but once you get it down, you’ll feel comfortable navigating through the map.

-The execution of the survival mechanics of the game makes the story an absolute joy to play through it, the crafting and the added oomph to the zombies during the nighttime is an icing on the cake.
-By any chance, if you’re bored with playing around and completing quests for Rais and the tower, there’s a sequel that’s on the way soon so you’re all set to keep surviving.
+The execution of the survival mechanics of the game makes the story an absolute joy to play through it, the crafting and the added oomph to the zombies during the nighttime is the icing on the cake.
+If you’re bored with playing around and completing quests for Rais and the tower, there’s a sequel that’s on the way soon so you’re all set to keep surviving.

 Does this game need any introduction at all?
 This is one of the best games of 2013, and I’ll say nothing more, just hop off and give this a go.
 I can guarantee you that you will be in love with this game and would crave for more.